leemarrett/xcancel-bot/README.md

 # XCancel Slack Bot

-A Slack bot that automatically converts x.com and twitter.com links to xcancel.com links.
+A Slack bot that automatically posts links to xcancel.com when it sees a link to x.com or twitter.com.

 ## Environment Variables